Natural Insect Repellents

 This is going to floor you, but one of the best insect repellents I have found and I am in the woods every day, is Vick's Vaporub.
 I rub it on my pants and legs to ward off ticks.
 If you can tolerate the smell it's pretty good.

 There are several things to do when trying to protect yourself and kids from those nasty bugs in the yard during the summer.
-One thing to do is plant marigolds around the yard, the flowers give off a smell that bugs do not like, so plant some in that garden also to help ward off bugs without using insecticides.
+One thing to do is plant marigolds around the yard.
+The flowers give off a smell that bugs do not like, so plant some in the garden also to help ward off bugs without using insecticides.
 Try putting a bounce dryer sheet on your belt or in your sock, the sheet will mask your smell and ward off the bugs.

 I don't know how "organic" you want to go, or if it's just DEET you're trying to avoid.
 But here in Jacksonville, NC, home of Camp Lejeune Marine Corps Base, our "tough guy" Marines who spend a great deal of time "camping out" say that the very best mosquito repellant you can use is Avon Skin-So-Soft bath oil mixed about half and half with alcohol.
 I've tried it, and I have to admit it works just as well if not better than the commercial sprays.
 Actually, I just saw an ad on TV this week for Avon's own Skin-So-Soft insect repellant.
 I'm assuming it's made about the same way, but it may turn out to be less expensive in the long run to mix your own.
 An added plus is that it smells great too.